r0m3c/TTP_2023_Git_Basics/README.md

     </details>

-11) Once you know are inside where your folder is located (for me, it is desktop), enter the command `cd folder_name_goes_here`.
+11) Once you are inside where your folder is located (for me, it is desktop), enter the command `cd folder_name_goes_here`.
 After cd enter the folders name that we created in Visual Studio code.
 Now you are inside the folder that you created and soon once we add files, you'll be able to see them on your terminal.
     <details>
     <summary>This is what you should see on your terminal</summary>
     <img src="https://user-images.githubusercontent.com/71786791/192182722-6298d937-a9cb-4c67-8c35-7377a75b1f49.png" alt="drawing" width="600" height="100"/>